 If a student wishes to tape-record, photograph, video-record or otherwise reproduce lecture presentations, course notes or other similar materials provided by instructors, he or she must obtain the instructor's written consent beforehand.
 Otherwise all such reproduction is an infringement of copyright and is absolutely prohibited.
 In the case of private use by students with disabilities, the instructor's consent will not be unreasonably withheld. (policy reproduced from the Centre for Teaching Support and Innovation website).
 Scarborough students with disabilities contact the AccessAbility Services Office for more information.

-The university's copyright policy as it relates to intellectual property is spelled out in detail on the University of Toronto Governing Council Policy web site page.
+The university's copyright policy as it relates to Faculty intellectual property is spelled out in detail on recently amended University of Toronto Governing Council Policy.